alialobidm/metamask-design-system/docs/contributing.md

 3. Due to the use of Yarn's `file:` protocol, if you update the package in the monorepo, then you'll need to run `yarn install` in the project again.

 ### Testing changes to packages with preview builds

-> NOTE: Publish a preview builds doesn't work and needs to be fixed https://github.com/MetaMask/metamask-design-system/issues/38

 If you want to test changes to a package where it would be unwieldy or impossible to use a local version, such as on CI, you can publish a preview build and configure your project to use it.